karlstolley/hci/syllabus/_projects/project-01.md

         Include a `.gitignore` file that ignores the test files from BackstopJS; you should commit only the reference images—not the images from each test run
       - >
-        Your GitHub repository must contain **only** the files and commits from this project; you are encouraged to use and further improve your HTML files from Project One, but create a brand-new repository for Project Two on your computer and on GitHub
+        Your GitHub repository must contain **only** the files and commits from this project
 deliverables:
   - action: "Post your set of interface sketches to the Project One Sketches board on Basecamp."
     description: >